 Am I Losing Too Much Hair in the Shower

--How Much Hair Loss is Normal
+How Much Hair Loss is Normal?

 How Much Hair Loss Is Normal?
 Most people lose between 50 and 100 strands of hair per day.
 This is considered normal hair loss.
 However, if you are losing more than that, it could be a sign of an underlying condition.
-Conditions that can cause excessive hair loss include: · Alopecia areata – an autoimmune disorder that causes patchy hair loss on the scalp and other areas of the body.
+Conditions that can cause excessive hair loss include:

+• Alopecia areata – an autoimmune disorder that causes patchy hair loss on the scalp and other areas of the body.

-· Telogen effluvium – a condition that causes hairs to enter the resting phase (telogen) and fall out prematurely.
-This can be caused by physical or emotional stress, certain medications, childbirth, or sudden weight loss/gain. · Trichotillomania – a psychological disorder characterized by compulsive pulling or twisting of one’s own hair resulting in baldness.
+• Telogen effluvium – a condition that causes hairs to enter the resting phase (telogen) and fall out prematurely.
+This can be caused by physical or emotional stress, certain medications, childbirth, or sudden weight loss/gain.

-7 Ways To Tell If You're Losing Too Much Hair
+7 Ways to Tell If You’re Losing Too Much Hair

 Conclusion

 If you’re concerned about the amount of hair you’re losing in the shower, there are a few things to keep in mind.
 First, it’s normal to lose up to 100 hairs per day.
 If you’re losing more than that, it could be a sign of an underlying health condition.
+Second, pay attention to how your hair feels after you shampoo and condition it.
+If it feels especially brittle or dry, that could also be a sign of excessive hair loss.
+Finally, consult with a dermatologist or other medical professional if you’re concerned about your hair loss.